feddelegrand7/pivta/README.md

 `pivta` is an R wrapper of the [WebDataRocks](https://www.webdatarocks.com/) JavaScript library.
-The package allows to implement an interactive pivot table among other data analysis features throughout an HTML Widget.
+The package allows you to implement an interactive pivot table (among other data analysis features) throughout an HTML Widget.

-The library supports CSV and JSON data. **Note that this is a free version of the WebDataRocks library, as such the data file uploaded should not exceed 1MB)**.
+The library supports CSV and JSON data. **Note that this is a free version of the WebDataRocks library, as such the data file uploaded should not exceed 1MB**.
 Nonetheless, that’s fair for most modest data sets

 You can install the development version of `pivta` from Github using: